Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Results and Analysis

-Some programs are compact, implementing multiple operations in a single dense statement by chaining several steps recursively or sequentially \cite{methodchainingjavapythonkoltin}.
+Some programs are compact, implementing multiple operations in a single dense statement by chaining several steps recursively or sequentially.
 Such programs may result from PL idioms or developers' programming style \cite{methodchainingjavapythonkoltin}.
-We observed that LLMs struggle to disentangle the functionality of such complicated programs and re-implement the functionality in the target PL via one-step direct translation.
+We observed that LLMs struggle to understand the tangled functionality of such complicated programs and re-implement the functionality in the target PL via one-step direct translation.
 LLMs often miss or mess up steps in such cases.
-In comparison, a pseudocode-based transitive translation splits the code understanding of the complicated program and the implementation of the code intent and logic into two steps, reducing the burden on LLMs and promoting accuracy in each step.
+In comparison, a pseudocode-based transitive translation splits the code understanding of the complicated program and the implementation of the code intent and logic into two steps, reducing the burden on LLMs and promoting accuracy in each step. {This advantage was observed in 34\% of analyzed cases where pseudocode-based translation succeeded while direct translation failed.}

 \Cref{fig: rq1-type3} illustrates an example of this case.
-Specifically, the original program includes only one Python statement that recursively conducts four operations (\Cref{lst: rq1-type3-py2js-python}).
+Specifically, the original Python program includes only one statement that recursively conducts four operations (\Cref{lst: rq1-type3-py2js-python}).
 When translating this compact program via the one-step direct translation, even the powerful Qwen32B missed the row-sorting step in the output JavaScript program (\Cref{lst: rq1-type3-py2js-direct}).
-In comparison, when asked to describe the code intent and logic using pseudocode, Qwen32B was able to interpret the complicated logic in the compact Python program in pseudocode (\Cref{lst: rq1-type3-py2js-pseudocode}).
-The pseudocode then promotes the successful implementation of the operation JavaScript (\Cref{lst: rq1-type3-py2js-viapseudocode}).
-Similar symptoms are also observed on Phi-4 and Qwen7B.
+In comparison, when asked to describe the code intent and logic using pseudocode, Qwen32B was able to interpret the complicated logic of the compact Python code using pseudocode (\Cref{lst: rq1-type3-py2js-pseudocode}).
+The pseudocode then promotes the successful implementation of the operation {in} JavaScript (\Cref{lst: rq1-type3-py2js-viapseudocode}).
+Phi-4 and Qwen7B also suffered from similar issues when conducting direct translation and succeeded in pseudocode-based translation.

 \begin{enumerate}[leftmargin=3em] \item[Pro-2] \textit{Pseudocode abstracts the PL-specific features (e.g., variable scoping, closure capture mode, and syntax sugar), avoids LLMs in following the incompatible practices in original programs.} \end{enumerate}